khaledalhashem/lemp/README.md

 Automatically builds a custom nginx from source with pagespeed and other useful modules, adding php7.1.
 Mainly used for static websites.

-Look how easy it is to use:

-    import project
-    # Get your stuff done
-    project.do_stuff()

 Modules
 --------